Why are some people overly controlling?

 Similarly, a husband who fears his wife will cheat on him might become controlling.
 Parents who fear their teenaged son is at risk of being negatively influenced by friends might control him by imposing restrictions.

-In the above cases, it’s clear that the goal of trying to control others is to prevent harm for oneself or for loved ones.
+In the above cases, it’s clear that the goal of trying to control others is to prevent harm to oneself or loved ones.

 However, there’s another sneaky, fear-related factor that can turn a person into a control freak.